 -photography is not permitted in the interiors of the Cottage or the Visitor Education Center

--food and beverages may only be consumed in the Museum Store and in the Atrium of the Visitor Education Center
+-food and beverages may only be consumed in the Museum Store, in the Atrium of the Visitor Education Center, and in the picnic area behind the Visitor Education Center

 -sitting or climbing on the sculpture of President Lincoln and his horse is not permitted